-To provide for protection and promotion of the rights and interests of the consumers & in order to raise the standard of goods and services in the province by removing defective products and faulty services from trade and commerce, the Government of Punjab enacted Punjab Consumer Protection Act (PCPA), in the year, 2005.
-Consequent upon such legislation, District Consumer Courts and District Consumer Protection Councils in seventeen districts namely Bhakkar, Bhawalnagar , Bahawalpur, D.G.Khan, Faisalabad, Gujranwala, Gujrat, Lahore, Layyah, MandiBahauldin, Multan, Rawalpindi, R.Y.Khan, Sahiwal, Sargodh and Sialkot have been established, which cover throughout the province, while Directorate of Consumer Protection Council, Lahore serves as Headquarrters of said institutions.
+To provide for protection and promotion of the rights and interests of the consumers and in order to raise the standard of goods and services in the province by removing defective products and faulty services from trade and commerce, the Government of Punjab enacted Punjab Consumer Protection Act (PCPA), in the year, 2005.
+Consequent upon such legislation, District Consumer Courts and District Consumer Protection Councils in seventeen districts namely Bhakkar, Bhawalnagar , Bahawalpur, D.G.Khan, Faisalabad, Gujranwala, Gujrat, Lahore, Layyah, Mandi Bahauddin, Multan, Mianwali, Rawalpindi, R.Y.Khan, Sahiwal, Sargodha and Sialkot have been established, which cover throughout the province, while Directorate of Consumer Protection Council, Lahore serves as Headquarter of said institutions.

-- Section - 11: Duty of disclosure regarding Products,
+- Section - 11: Duty of disclosure regarding Products

-- Section - 16: Duty of disclosure regarding Services,
+- Section - 16: Duty of disclosure regarding Services

-- Section - 18: Prices to be exhibited at the business place! and
+- Section - 18: Prices to be exhibited at the business place and

-- Section - 19: Receipt to be issued to the purchaser.
+- Section - 19: Receipt to be issued to the purchaser

-One important thing which separates this welfare oriented legislation from others is that justice is available free of cost and within limited/short time period to general masses for resolving their grievances against defective products and faulty services.
+One important thing which separates this welfare oriented legislation from others is that justice is available free of cost and within a limited/short time period to the general masses for resolving their grievances against defective products and faulty services.